 These pork carnitas are seriously the best ever.
 They aren’t made the typical way (with lard), but are a lot healthier and taste just as great!
 They are so easy to make and will take less than 5 minutes to throw together.
 Just set it and forget it.

 The secret to getting them like the classic carnitas we all love is broiling them in the oven for a few minutes to get them crisp.
 Mmm!
-My whole family love this slow cooker recipe as well as these Instant Pot carnitas!
+Your whole family love this slow cooker recipe as well as these Instant Pot carnitas!

 The seasoning is what gives the carnitas so much flavor.
 The juice adds a hint of sweetness, while the taco seasoning gives them that wonderful Mexican flavor.
 You can even add a jalapeno as well for a little kick!